PARAVPREET17/PARAVPREET17/README.md

 ![](https://komarev.com/ghpvc/?username=PARAVPREET17&style=plastic)
-<p align="center">I'm Paravpreet Singh,a sophomore  at @TIET and aspiring Software Developer💻.
+<p align="center">I'm Paravpreet Singh, Pre-final year Student at @TIET and aspiring Software Developer💻.
 Interested in working on backend, API's, Databases and currently learning Django Rest Framework.
 Occasionaly I do participate in Hackathons 💡 and I have a love relationship with Programming.
 <br />

 <br/>

 **Talking about Personal Stuffs:**
 - 🔭 I’m currently working on Back-end Development.
-- 🌱 I’m currently learning Django-Rest-Framework.
+- 🌱 I’m currently learning Machine Learning.
-- 👯 I’m looking to collaborate on Python-Django Projects
+- 👯 I’m looking to collaborate on Machine Learning Projects
 - 🤔 I’m looking for help with DSA and Competitive Programming.
 - 💬 Ask me about anything, I'm always ready to help.
 - 📫 How to reach me: psingh9_be20@thapar.edu